 History of the USS Nimitz (CVN-68)

 The USS Nimitz was built by the Newport News Shipbuilding and Dry Dock Company, Newport News, Virginia.
 The ship was sponsored by Catherine Nimitz Lay.
-Gerald R. Ford, the 38th President of the United States officially commissioned the vessel on 3 May 1975.
+Gerald R. Ford, the 38th President of the United States, officially commissioned the vessel on 3 May 1975.

 In July 1976, the Nimitz left for the Mediterranean for its first deployment.
-By November, the ship received the Battle Effectiveness Award from Commander, Naval Air Force U.S. Atlantic Fleet.
+By November, the ship received the Battle Effectiveness Award from the Commander of Naval Air Force U.S. Atlantic Fleet.
 Between December 1977 and July 1978, the ship was engaged in another Mediterranean tour.
 On 10 September 1979, the Nimitz was ordered to approach locations in the Indian Ocean as a measure against the Iran hostage situation, which involved 52 people being held hostage at the U.S. Embassy in Tehran.
 Attempting to come to the rescue of the hostages, Operation Evening Light was put in motion right from the board of the Nimitz.
-The rescue failed and the operation was aborted after the crashing of an American helicopter in the Iranian desert.
+The rescue failed, and the operation was aborted after the crashing of an American helicopter in the Iranian desert.

 Between November 1982 and May 1983, the Nimitz was deployed to the Caribbean and the Mediterranean.
 In June 1985, the ship was commanded to Lebanon in response to the hijacking of TWA Flight 847, which had 153 passengers on board, by two armed Lebanese.
-In September 1988, the Nimitz departed to the Western Pacific and while the Olympic Games were taking place that year, the ship did security duty off the coast of South Korea.
+In September 1988, the Nimitz departed to the Western Pacific, and while the Olympic Games were taking place that year, the ship did security duty off the coast of South Korea.
 By October, the ship was involved in Operation Earnest Will while sailing the waters of the North Arabian Sea.
 The Nimitz also took part in Operation Southern Watch in February 1993 in the Persian Gulf.
 In 1996, the Nimitz was sailing off the coast of Taiwan as the Chinese were testing missiles in the zone.

-In September 1997, the ship was on a tour around the world that ended with it docking at Newport News, Virginia in March 1998 for a three-year-long nuclear Refueling and Complex Overhaul.
-After completing overhaul in September 2001, the Nimitz performed shakedown exercises in the Virginia Capes.
+In September 1997, the ship was on a tour around the world that ended with it docking at Newport News, Virginia, in March 1998 for a three-year-long nuclear Refueling and Complex Overhaul.
+After completing an overhaul in September 2001, the Nimitz performed shakedown exercises in the Virginia Capes.
 In April 2003, the ship was sailing in the Persian Gulf and supporting Operation Iraqi Freedom in Iraq and Operation Enduring Freedom in Afghanistan.
-Early in 2004, the Nimitz was awarded the Battle Effectiveness Award for the deployment in 2003.
+Early in 2004, the Nimitz was awarded the Battle Effectiveness Award for its deployment in 2003.
 In September 2009, the ship was yet again engaged in Operation Enduring Freedom.

-In 2012, a BBC report stated that the Nimitz was sailing in the Persian Gulf standing by for intervention in Syria.
-After having launched strikes at the command of President Obama, the ship alongside its entire task group was re-directed across the Arabian Sea.
+In 2012, a BBC report stated that the Nimitz was sailing in the Persian Gulf, standing by for intervention in Syria.
+After having launched strikes at the command of President Obama, the ship, alongside its entire task group, was re-directed across the Arabian Sea.
 In October 2013, the ship reported to the 6th Fleet for training exercises.
 In 2014, the Nimitz took part in an exercise that lasted two weeks in which the 3rd Fleet was involved along with marine units pertaining to the Royal Canadian Navy and ships from the Japan Maritime Self-Defense Force.
 In June 2017, the vessel departed for a deployment targeting ISIS in Iraq and Syria.
-In March 2018, the Nimitz dry-docked at Puget Sound Naval Shipyard for a ten-month long overhaul.
+In March 2018, the Nimitz dry-docked at Puget Sound Naval Shipyard for a ten-month-long overhaul.

 Asbestos Risks on the USS Nimitz (CVN-68)

 However, the damaging effects of asbestos became a public matter long after its qualities took over the economy and the industry.
-Properties such as strength, flexibility and resistance to fire made it a great commercial good, and it also made it a valuable asset for the U.S. military and especially for the Navy.
+Properties such as strength, flexibility, and resistance to fire made it a great commercial good, and it also made it a valuable asset for the U.S. military and especially for the Navy.

 Prior to the 1970s, when the use of the toxic mineral was banned in shipbuilding, asbestos was pretty much everywhere on the vessel.
-All insulation was done by mixing in asbestos, the pipes in the engine and boiler rooms were also covered with asbestos-containing materials.
+All insulation was done by mixing in asbestos; the pipes in the engine and boiler rooms were also covered with asbestos-containing materials.
 The poor ventilation in these spaces only further increased the level of toxicity since disturbing the asbestos when repair work would be necessary created hazardous dust that was breathed in by the workers on the job.